-&lt;sup>134 A note indicating the reasons justifying the use of the real costs method should be provided at the time of application and attached to the Application Form for formal approval by the Programme.
+&lt;sup>167 A note indicating the reasons justifying the use of the real costs method should be provided at the time of application and attached to the Application Form for formal approval by the Programme.

-- Travel and accommodation costs must be covered by the partner organisation.
+- Travel and accommodation costs must be clearly linked to the project and be essential for the implementation of the project activities. - Travel and accommodation costs must be covered by the partner organisation.
 Direct payment by a staff member of the partner organisation must be supported by proof of reimbursement by the employer to the staff member. - Cost-effectiveness should be ensured, taking into account the full cost of the mission (travel costs, travel-related staff costs, etc.). - The maximum daily rate for hotel and daily allowances must be respected, in accordance with national eligibility rules.
 NB: the applicability of these thresholds is not linked to the legal status (public or private) of the project partners.
 In case of doubt the partner/controller must refer to the relevant National Authority.